ltpitt/vagrant-cloudpebble-composed/README.md

 ### Install Ubuntu using Vagrant
 NOTE: you do not need to clone the repo if you want to install manually

 `vagrant init ubuntu/xenial64`
 `vagrant up`
 `vagrant ssh`

-IMPORTANT: remember to add RAM to the VM, I've had success with 2GB but I didn't try other values.
-Default value WILL NOT WORK
+IMPORTANT: remember to add RAM to the VM, I've had success with 2GB but I didn't try other values, default value WILL NOT WORK

 ### Remove Docker IF installed
 `sudo apt-get remove docker docker-engine docker.io -y`